Days

 AM

-• Navigating the Transformation of Thailand's Refining & Petrochemical Industry in the Net-Zero Era
+• Thailand's Refining & Petrochemical Industry at a Crossroads: Balancing Energy Security and the Net-Zero Mandate

 • Panel Discussion: Charting a Decarbonization Roadmap for Thailand's Downstream Petrochemical Sector